Skip to main content

 Protect your users and their data

-CIT offers a package of IT security tools to safeguard users' data through cloud backup, malware protection, and confidential data identification.
+CIT offers a package of IT security tools to safeguard users' data through cloud backup, malware protection, encryption, and software security updates.

 How can Cornell help you protect your computer in the face of mounting online threats?
 With Certified Desktop, CIT works with your department’s IT staff to make your computer safer.